JFD Electronics/Channel Master

 From 1961 to 1984, an antenna, amplifier and booster manufacturing facility operated at the site.
 Beginning in 1964, operations disposed of sludge generated by treating wastewater from conversion and electroplating processes, primarily rinse water from a chromate conversion process and copper/nickel electroplating into an on-site lagoon covering approximately 23,400 square feet.
 In 1989, EPA listed the site on the NPL.

 From 1984 to 2003, a packaging and distribution facility for electronic parts operated at the site.
 In 2008, buildings on site were demolished.
 The site is not in use, except for ongoing ground water treatment activities.
 The concrete slabs and foundations from the former facilities remain on site.
 Zoning limits the site to industrial land use.
+The North Carolina well permitting statute prohibits access to ground water within the plume of contamination.

 The site’s PRPs have cleaned up contaminated soil and sludge.

-Ground water contamination remains on site.
+Ground water contamination remains on site and has migrated off site.

 Investigation and Cleanup Responsibility / Oversight

-JFD Electronics Corporation and Channel Master Satellite Systems, Inc., the site’s PRPs, lead site investigation and cleanup activities, with oversight provided by EPA and NCDENR.
+JFD Electronics Corporation and Channel Master Satellite Systems, Inc., the site’s PRPs, lead site investigation and cleanup activities, with oversight provided by the EPA and NCDENR.

 Site Cleanup Plan